OskarKlintrot/UpdatR/README.md

 [![Latest Nuget Version](https://badgen.net/nuget/dt/UpdatR)](https://www.nuget.org/packages/UpdatR/)

 NuGet package to programmatically update package reference and dotnet-tools.json.

+The tool will try to stick to package versions that is supported by the projects target framework.

 See [dotnet-updatr](#dotnet-updatr) for a dotnet tool that can be run from the command-line.